AKASHAorg/blog.akasha.world/_posts/2017-02-22-seeking-whispers.md

 Thank you for your understanding! ^_^

+And to conclude, this is a short video covering our journey to EDCON in Paris while development on this release was taking place in our Bucharest hacklab.
+It was an inspiring trip and this was our first conference at which we presented AKASHA - **many thanks, again, to everyone for the warm welcome!**

 <iframe width="720" height="340" src="https://www.youtube.com/embed/6AOj_K-9AIY" frameborder="0" allowfullscreen></iframe>

-PS: This is a short video covering our journey to EDCON in Paris while development was taking place in our Bucharest hacklab.
-It was an inspiring trip and this was our first conference at which we presented AKASHA - many thanks, again, to everyone for the warm welcome!

 The full recorded talk will follow soon :)